 In accounting, cash flow is the difference in amount of cash available at the beginning of a period (opening balance) and the amount at the end of that period (closing balance).
 It includes all income and expenses, over a set period of time, usually a fiscal year.
-An experienced accountant or financial expert should help SIH initiatives predict and fill out their cashflow form, in order to understand all possible underlying costs that a social or cultural initiative might incur.
+An experienced accountant or financial expert should help SIH social enterprises predict and fill out their cashflow form, in order to understand all possible underlying costs that a business might incur.